crp3/challenge-crawler/README.md

 `docker run -it challenge-crawler bash`

-To access the bash console inside the container, once there, it is possible to just type
+To access the bash console inside the container.
+Once there, it is possible to just type

 `python main.py --print --save_json`, for example, and see the `machines.json` file there!